 Median Income - Total income is the sum of the amounts reported for wage/salary income, self employment income, interest, dividends, rental income, royalty income, income from estates or trusts, Social Security or Railroad Retirement income, Supplementary Social Security, public assistance or welfare payments, retirement/survivor/disability pensions and all other income.
 The data is from USCB Report S1501.

 Living Wage - The wage listed is the wage an individual would need to earn as the sole provider for a household consisting of themselves and one child based on the typical expenses in that county or city.
 This wage is a minimum estimate of the cost of living for a low wage family.
-Data from Massachusetts Institute of Technology Living Wage Calculator (livingwage.mit.edu), and represents 2019 data released in February 2020.
+Data from Massachusetts Institute of Technology Living Wage Calculator (livingwage.mit.edu), and represents 2020 data released in Q1 of February 2021.

 Hourly Wage - The hourly rate listed is that which one person would need to earn working year round, 40 hours per week in order to afford a two bedroom apartment at the fair market rate (FMR) for that county, assuming 30% of income is spent on housing.
 Data is provided by the National Low Income Housing Coalition's report: Out of Reach 2020 (www.nlihc.org).